Staying Up-to-Date: Wienerberger’s Newsroom

 The building materials industry is going through a time of change – the current trend is towards smart system solutions and services.
 How important are innovation and digitalization for Wienerberger?

 Wienerberger’s mission is to improve people’s quality of life.
 In order to do this, we are developing sustainable building systems, safe supply networks and high-quality pavements.
 We are using the change in our sector as an opportunity to help shape the future and tap into new business domains.

 As a Technology and Innovations Leader, we work on client-oriented applications: Apps for visualizing ideas facilitate decisions about design.
 We simplify building design with web shops for distributors, as well as digital planning and tendering software.
 Wienerberger continues to be an important pioneer in the industry, promoting initiatives for Industry 4.0.
 In research and development projects, we are testing new digital technologies for functionality and added value.
 The focus is on virtual assistance and self-learning systems for maintaining machines and equipment.

 Innovation plays a key role in all of these areas: Wienerberger’s innovation rate is 27%.
 That means we generate more than a quarter of our sales with products brought onto the market in the last five years.
 Every year, we invest tens of millions in research and development.

 Energy efficient, flexible and affordable: aspirations for the homes of the future have never been higher.
 What innovative solutions can Wienerberger offer for the cities of tomorrow and how is the company helping to shape Smart Cities?

-Cities are the homes of the future: major global trends, like urbanisation and migration, increase the demand on flats and office spaces.
+Cities are the homes of the future: major global trends, like urbanization and migration, increase the demand on flats and office spaces.
 Freak weather because of climate change and the increasing demand for energy-efficient buildings present the construction materials sector with new challenges.
 Wienerberger is therefore even more dedicated than ever to urban constructions and is bringing its expertise to the Smart Cities of tomorrow.